Table of Contents

 At the site of the lesion, a small, crusted papule forms, which does not itch and can be present for several months.
 Also, one-sided lymphadenitis can be observed, mostly in the area of the armpits or at the neck, which sometimes develops to necrolysis.
 After two to three weeks, this lymph node swelling regresses.

 Due to the reticular abscess formation, that can be identified histologically, the cat-scratch disease is also referred to as benign lymphoreticulosis.
 If it is combined with non-purulent conjunctivitis, this is callled Parinaud’s oculoglandular syndrome.
-In immunosuppressed patients, neurological manifestations may include encephalitis, endocarditis, osteomyelitis, or sepsis.
+In immunosuppressed patients, manifestations may include encephalitis, endocarditis, osteomyelitis, or sepsis.

 Due to the angiogenetic potential of the pathogen via a protease-sensitive factor, Bartonella henselae can also trigger bacillary angiomatosis and peliosis hepatis.
 These are vasculoproliferative disorders.
 They cause lobular capillary proliferations that are lined with endothelium and can bleed severely.